Immigration New Zealand: Pacific Division scandals

-In 2008, Mary-Anne Thompson, the General Manager of the Pacific Division, was forced to resign after not one scandal, but two.
+In 2008, Mary-Anne Thompson, the General Manager of the Pacific Division, was forced to resign after two scandals.
 The first scandal was where she was exposed as not only getting several relatives from Kiribati to NZ without a visa in full violation of immigration rules, but later obtaining them Permanent Residency under an annual quota.
 Despite the fact that they had not been even randomly selected out of the lottery like every one else, their residency applications were processed.
 Despite these repeated and blatant breaches of policy, the initial internal investigation merely recommended "counseling".
 Her second scandal was where she was subsequently exposed at lying about her qualifications, namely her claim to have a doctorate from the London School of Economics, a claim later exposed to be untrue.
 She subsequently pleaded guilty to criminal charges laid regarding this claim.

 At the same time of that scandal hit the headlines, it was also revealed that Thompson had awarded a $500,000 untendered contract to set up the Pacific Branch to Pacific Edge International Limited, despite it being owned directed by senior Immigration Manager Kerupi Tavita, which when challenged the involvement of Tavita, simply bypassed this by resigning his directorship, and got his wife to substitute for him.
 Later, the other director, Mai Malaulau, was controversially appointed the head of the Pacific Branch.

 In March 2009, Immigration NZ's Pacific Division was dissolved by the Fifth National Government following a damning report which identified a range of problems including poor leadership, mismanagement, lack of accountability and transparency, poor services, and a "fiefdom" mentality.